-1) enhance their knowledge on competition policy and law of Japan and other countries, and 2) consider how to promote effective enforcement of competition policy and law.

-8. Overall Goal
+- 1) enhance their knowledge on competition law and policy of Japan and other countries, and 2) consider how to promote effective enforcement of competition law and policy. - 8.
+Overall Goal (country's or organizational achievement in 3-5 years after the end of the program):

-Strengthening skills of the participants to promote effective enforcement of competition law and policy in their country in order to enhance market economy.
+Strengthening skills of the participants to promote effective enforcement of competition law and policy in their countries in order to enhance market economy.

-9. Expected Module Output and Contents:
+9. Expected Module Outputs and Contents: